ClearSkyDev/clearsky_photo_reports/README.md

 The app tracks key inspection tasks such as uploading photos, filling out metadata and capturing a signature.
 Progress can be viewed from the "View Checklist" button on the Send Report screen and a summary is included in the generated HTML/PDF reports.

+## Report Finalization

+After exporting, inspectors can lock a report from the Send Report screen.
+Finalized reports cannot be edited but can still be exported or shared.
+A "FINALIZED" banner and lock icon identify locked reports in the history list and preview.

 ## Flutter Report Preview

 The Flutter implementation renders the inspection report HTML differently depending on the platform: